Invactive/Astor-MiR/README.md

 # Project tasks

+:heavy_check_mark: - MiR REST API queries used to get data from robot and manipulate with PLC registers

 :heavy_check_mark: - MySQL read/write data from robot, PHPMyAdmin web tool

 :heavy_check_mark: - Window app with live camera view, current informations about robot state, buttons responsible for calling robot to particular place and battery percentage graph refreshed every 30 seconds

+:heavy_check_mark: - QR codes recognition combined with robot manipulation (MiR moves to a point according to QR code data)

-:x: - Check connection with MySQL database, ESP32CAM and MiR100 robot
+:x: - Check connection with MySQL database, ESP32CAM and MiR100 robot (to improve)

-# Project includes
+# Project components

 - MiR 100 - cooperative mobile robot with a load capacity of up to 100 kg: